itscola/DeepAntiCheat/README.md

 # DeepAntiCheat (DLAC)
-A Bukkit plugin for detecting safe(ghost) hackers in servers with deeplearning.
+A Bukkit plugin for detecting safe(ghost) hackers in Minecraft servers with deeplearning.

 ## Todo:
 1. Players combat data collector.